-Inflation is a continues rise in the price level.
+Inflation is a continuous rise in the price level.
 Inflation means the value of money will fall and purchase relatively fewer goods than previously.

-- inflation will hurt those who keep cash savings and workers who have fixed wages
+- Inflation will hurt those who keep cash savings and workers with fixed wages.

 Losers from inflation